goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 - Also the time of execution with start and end time is recorded, giving you an idea of how long a job execution actually was.

 - On the right side, the output of the playbook run is shown.
-Click on a node underneath a task and see that detailed information are provided for each task of each node.
+Click on a node underneath a task to get detailed information for the task.

 After the Job has finished go to the main **Jobs** view: All jobs are listed here, you should see directly before the Playbook run an SCM update was started.
 This is the Git update we configured for the **Project** on Job Template launch\!